josel82/js-tutorials/callbacks.md

 Now, stop for a second and try to think about what we have done here.
 We have declared a __Higher order function__ 'doStuff' to which we have passed in another function as an argument, which we have called-__BACK__ from inside 'doStuff'... &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;got it???

 "Wait a second", you may say.
 "What’s the point of doing all that work around to perform a task that we could just as well have run from inside 'doStuff'???"
-You are right, in this example that just don't make sense, but that was just an example right?
+You are right, in this example that just doesn't make sense, but that was just an example right?
 I just used it to explain what higher order functions are and what a callback is.

-Now let me show what Callbacks are useful for.
+Now let me show you what Callbacks are useful for.

-Lets imagine our old friend Damo is walking around Dublin, on a lovely rainy day, and he wants to smoke a cigarette.
+Let's imagine our old friend Damo is walking around Dublin, on a lovely rainy day, and he wants to smoke a cigarette.
 He searches in his pocket just to find out that he ran out of 'smokes'.
-Bad luck, but that won't keep him from enjoying a 'luvely' cigarette.
+Bad luck, but that won't keep him from enjoying a 'loovely' cigarette.
 He goes and starts to ask other people for a cigarette.
 Since it will take some time until someone gives him a cigarette, we can say that this is an asynchronous task.

 So, it doesn't take too long until Damo gets a cigarette.
 Now he can go and smoke it, just to find out that it wasn't exactly tobacco what they gave to him...
 'Oh Jaysus'.